-This is a State funded OPS position starting at $18.30/hour.
+This is a State funded OPS position starting at $21.96/hour.
 OPS hourly employees may be eligible for insurance coverage.
-This position is full time 40 hours per week with all work performed on site at the Orange County Courthouse.
+This position is full time 40 hours per week with all work performed on site at the Orange County Courthouse and/or Osceola Courthouse.
 It is not eligible for holiday pay, sick or vacation time.

 Equal opportunity employer

 The Ninth Judicial Circuit Court is an equal opportunity employer.
 We do not discriminate on the basis of race, religion, color, sex, age, national origin, or disability.
 Persons with a disability needing an accommodation for the application/selection process should notify Human Resources (407) 836‐2261 prior to the application deadline.
 If you are hearing or voice impaired, call 711.